"

 - This is the real-time clinical data gap.

-This series is about clinical infrastructure.
+This series is about infrastructure.
+But unlike most infrastructure conversations, this one has a clinical dimension that changes the stakes.
 When a trading platform's streaming layer fails, users experience bad UX.
 When a remote patient monitoring platform's streaming layer fails, care teams experience delayed alerts.
+The difference matters.

 We're going to spend three parts going deep on real-time data delivery for digital health platforms - the failure modes, the architecture, and the decision framework.
 The same rigour we applied to the Finance series, applied to a domain where the consequences of getting it wrong are different in kind.